Gaia What'sNEW since 1998

 Is it too much to suggest that we may recognize... the beauty and fittingness of an environment created by an assembly of creatures? — James Lovelock (1)

-Regardless of the paradigm we use to explain it, life on Earth has evolved from prokaryotes, to single-celled eukaryotes, to multicelled animals and plants, to animals and plants with highly specialized organs and systems.
+Regardless of the paradigm we use to explain it, life on Earth has evolved from prokaryotes, to single-celled eukaryotes, to multicelled animals and plants with highly specialized organs and systems.
 This truth we can all accept.

 The environment of Earth has also evolved.
 Earth has cooled, the temperature has stabilized, and the composition of the atmosphere has completely changed.
 Under the current paradigm, the two parallel evolutions, life and its environment, affect each other, but not in any coordinated way.
 Life consumes resources and discharges waste products; these processes alter the environment.
 As the environment changes, it presents new challenges to life.
 So far, luckily, life has been able to meet the challenges.
 That's the orthodoxy.